Probate Q&A Series

 1. Who files: The person seeking to serve as personal representative (often an heir).
 Where: The Estates Division of the Clerk of Superior Court in the North Carolina county where the estate is opened.
 What: An application to qualify and receive “letters” (letters testamentary if an executor under a will; letters of administration if no will or no executor can serve), plus supporting documents the clerk requires (commonly proof of death and information about heirs/next of kin).
 When: As soon as practical after death, especially if bills, property, or deadlines require action.

-2. Notice and objections: If the applicant is not the highest-priority person (or there are others with equal/higher priority who have not renounced), the clerk may require written notice and allow time for objections.
+2. Notice and objections: If the applicant is not the highest-priority person, North Carolina law generally requires 15 days’ prior written notice to persons with equal or higher priority who have not renounced.
+The clerk may also require notice in other situations.
 If an objection is filed, the clerk may schedule a hearing to decide who should be appointed.
+(Updated to reflect current notice requirements in N.C.G.S. § 28A-6-2.)

 3. Appointment and oversight: If appointed, the personal representative receives letters and must follow the clerk’s rules on inventories, accountings, creditor notice, and distributions.
 If a will contest (caveat) is filed, distributions are restricted and the clerk may supervise certain payments and asset-preservation decisions during the dispute.